butterfliesss/MVN/README.md

 - Special thanks to the [AGHMN](https://github.com/wxjiao/AGHMN) for sharing the codes and datasets.

 ## Citation
-If you find our work useful for your research, please kindly cite our paper as follows:
+If you find our work useful for your research, please kindly cite our paper.
+Thanks!
 ```
 @article{ma2022multi,
   title={A multi-view network for real-time emotion recognition in conversations},